 Look up Project Bluebeam on YouTube or an internet search.
 Not sure if that will happen, but we can be sure of of what the Bible says is true.
 Jesus has warned us that some will be telling people that Jesus is here, so I'm warning you also.
 Matthew 24:23 ; Luke 17:22-25; Mark 13:21-23.

 The pre-tribbers use these verses to say the Jesus could come at any time.
 Let's take a look at these verses:

-Luke 17:26-36 Notice they leave out the "fake rapture" scenario that Jesus describes in Luke 17:22 Then he said to his disciples, "The time is coming when you will long to see one of the days of the Son of Man, but you will not see it.
+There is a time coming when people will be told that Jesus is here, when he's not.
+See above.
+Jesus describes in Luke 17:22 Then he said to his disciples, "The time is coming when you will long to see one of the days of the Son of Man, but you will not see it.
 23 People will tell you, 'There he is!' or 'Here he is!'
 Do not go running off after them.
 NIV

 Then notice he tells the Disciples (the people who lived way back then) he's telling them when they could expect to see him return, he did not speak of a secret rapture.
 No in fact, he said it would be the opposite, in the very next verse: